Eagle Lake Fishing Information

 Text Message 530-249-1430 or

 WE ARE NOT AFFILIATED WITH ANY BUSINESSES HERE AT THE LAKE.
-WE DO GIVE FREE FISHING SEMINARS EVERY SATURDAY AFTERNOON AT THE EAGLE LAKE MARINA PATIO DURING THE SEASON TO HELP FOLKS CATCH FISH!!
+WE DO GIVE FREE FISHING SEMINARS EVERY SATURDAY AFTERNOON At 4:00PM AT THE EAGLE LAKE MARINA PATIO DURING THE SEASON TO HELP FOLKS CATCH FISH!!

 Look for Valerie Aubrey and our logo on Facebook